malwarebo/conductor/README.md

 # - Update database credentials
 # - Add your Stripe API keys
 # - Add your Xendit API keys
+# - Add your Razorpay API keys
-# - Add your OpenAI API key for fraud detection (optional)
+# - Add your OpenAI API key for fraud detection (experimental and optional)
 # - Adjust server settings if needed
 ```